sourcelair-blueprints/sailsjs-mongo/README.md

 # Sails.js + MongoDB project template

-Get started with a new Sails.js project, powered by MongoDB, on [SourceLair](https://www.sourcelair.com/home) with a single click.
+Get started with a new Sails.js project, powered by MongoDB, on [SourceLair](https://www.sourcelair.com/home).

 ## Getting started

-The easiest way to get started is by visiting http://lair.io/stacks/sailsjs-mongo and starting a new SourceLair project.
+The easiest way to get started is by visiting http://lair.io/stacks/sailsjs-mongo and starting a new SourceLair project with a single click.

 This will do the following on your behalf: